3 Body Problem (TV series)

 3 Body Problem is an American science fiction television series created by David Benioff, D. B. Weiss, and Alexander Woo.
-The third streaming adaptation of the Chinese novel series Remembrance of Earth's Past by former computer engineer Liu Cixin, its name comes from its first volume, The Three-Body Problem, named after a classical physics problem dealing with Newton's laws of motion and gravitation.
+It is the third adaptation of the Chinese novel series Remembrance of Earth's Past by former computer engineer Liu Cixin.
+The series' title comes from the first volume, The Three-Body Problem, named after a classical physics problem dealing with Newton's laws of motion and gravitation.
 The eight-episode first season was released on Netflix on March 21, 2024.

-The series centres on a diverse group of characters, mainly scientists, who encounter an extraterrestrial civilization, triggering numerous threats and profound changes for humanity.
+The series centers on a diverse group of characters, mainly scientists, who encounter an extraterrestrial civilization, triggering numerous threats and profound changes for humanity.
 While the two earlier adaptations, the animated The Three-Body Problem in Minecraft (2014–2020) and the live-action Three-Body (2023), were entirely in the novels' original Mandarin, 3 Body Problem is primarily in English with some Mandarin.
-It also alters parts of the original Chinese setting to include foreign characters and locations, particularly in the United Kingdom as well as China.
+It also alters what was the original setting in China to include foreign characters and locations, particularly in the United Kingdom.

 This was Benioff and Weiss' first television project since the conclusion of their series Game of Thrones (2011–2019).
 It received positive reviews, with praise towards its cast, ambition, and production values.
 The series received six Primetime Emmy Award nominations, including Outstanding Drama Series.
 In May 2024, the series was renewed for a second and third season.
+The second season is set to premiere in 2026.

 Premise

-Ye Wenjie, a Chinese astrophysicist, runs into trouble with the authorities after witnessing her father's death during a struggle session in the Cultural Revolution.
-Due to her scientific background, she is sent to a secret military base racing against other countries to make first contact with aliens during the Cold War.
-While there, she makes a choice that impacts humanity's future.
-In present-day London, a series of mysterious suicides and science-averse phenomena lead a government investigator and a group of friends called the "Oxford Five" into a mystery of extraterrestrial origin.
+Chinese astrophysicist Ye Wenjie runs into trouble with the authorities after witnessing her father's death during a struggle session in the Cultural Revolution.
+She is sent to a secret military base because of her scientific background, where she is racing against other countries to make first contact with aliens during the Cold War.
+While there, she makes a choice that affects humanity's future.
+In present-day London, a series of mysterious suicides and phenomena lead a government investigator and a group of friends called the "Oxford Five" into a mystery of extraterrestrial origin.